 That is bad.
 Aggravated robbery penalties, however, are significantly worse.
 Since it is classified as a felony of the first degree, it carries a much heftier sentence – five to 99 years in state prison.
 Those convicted of aggravated robbery may also be liable to pay a fine of up to $10k.

 At the time of sentencing, they judge will consider several factors to determine the appropriate length of jail time: criminal history, whether the offender was the main offender or an accessory, whether the offenders were under great personal stress while committing the crime, whether anyone was actually injured, and if the offenders display remorse or regret.

-We can’t be certain what the mindset of the perpetrators was during this alleged crime, but we know one thing for sure – their brief encounter over this past holiday with an innocent couple has likely changed the trajectory of their lives in ways they weren’t thinking about at the time the incident occurred, and they’re going to need all the help they can get to secure a positive outcome.
+We can’t be certain what the mindset of the perpetrators were during this alleged crime, but we know one thing for sure – their brief encounter over that holiday with an innocent couple has likely changed the trajectory of their lives in ways they weren’t thinking about at the time the incident occurred, and they’re going to need all the help they can get to secure a positive outcome.

 About the Author: